Obstructed Thickenings and Supermanifolds: A Decomposition of the Obstruction Spaces

 \section{A Decomposition of the Obstruction Spaces}

-It was mentioned in the previous section that the discussion so far had and results presented were guided by Question \ref{SUSYthickeningsquestion}, which was answered in Theorem \ref{jnvjknknvkjnvk} and Proposition \ref{o3jdioj3ijp3}.
+It was mentioned in the previous section that the discussion and results so far presented were guided by Question \ref{SUSYthickeningsquestion}.
+This question was answered in Theorem \ref{jnvjknknvkjnvk} and Proposition \ref{o3jdioj3ijp3}.
 In the present section we consider the following variant incorporating supermanifolds:

 \begin{QUE} Suppose $\Xfr^{(k)}$ is a given, unobstructed thickening.
 Then will there exist some supermanifold $\Xfr$ containing $\Xfr^{(k)}$? \end{QUE}

 In general the answer to Question \ref{kd93f3jf3kf9p4} above will be in the negative and, just as in Proposition \ref{o3jdioj3ijp3}, we can identify conditions under which an unobstructed thickening will be associated to a supermanifold.
 Before doing so it will be necessary to briefly deliberate on obstruction theory for supermanifolds.